Canada Day Parade Registration

 18. Alcoholic beverages, drugs, and smoking are prohibited under all circumstances.

 In the past, the parade route has had designated "splash" and "dry" zones; however, water fights pose an increased safety concern for parade participants and viewers.
-For the 2024 Canada Day parade, all floats and parade entries are prohibited from using water, with the exception of water consumption.
+All floats and parade entries are prohibited from using water, with the exception of water consumption.
 This means that water fights (including between a parade entry's participants), water balloons, water guns, hoses, buckets of water, etc. are not allowed.

 FREEDOM OF INFORMATION AND PROTECTION OF PRIVACACY (FOIP) STATEMENT